Lalgarh Palace

 About Lalgarh Palace

-Lalgarh Palace was built in the early twentieth century as a royal residence for the rulers of Bikaner.
+Lalgarh Palace was built in the early 1900s.
+It was a royal residence for the rulers of Bikaner.

 Detailed Information